pinzhihuang/NEXUS/README.md

     -   Utilizes Google Programmable Search Engine (PSE) for targeted searches on user-configured university domains using relevant keywords.
 -   **Content Extraction**: Fetches and parses the full text content from discovered article URLs.
 -   **AI-Powered Verification (Gemini API)**:
-    -   Determines the publication date of articles (from text and URL parsing).
+    -   Determines publication dates (from text and URL parsing).
-    -   Verifies if articles are recent (based on a configurable threshold).
+    -   Verifies article recency based on a configurable threshold.
     -   Assesses relevance to the general student body of the configured university/community.
     -   Identifies the article type (e.g., "News article", "Opinion/Blog") to filter for news.
 -   **News Summarization (Gemini API)**: